telerik/blazor-docs/components/breadcrumb/overview.md

 * `Height` - the height of the Breadcrumb component.

+* `Size` - the size of the Breadcrumb component.
+You can set it to a member of the `Telerik.Blazor.ThemeConstants.Breadcrumb.Size` class.
+The default value is `Medium`.

 * `Class` - the CSS class that will be rendered on the main wrapping element of the Breadcrumb.

 * `ItemTemplate` - define a custom template for the Items of the Breadcrumb.
 Read more in the [Templates]({%slug breadcrumb-templates%}) article.